-Rational Advisors, Inc. has been retained by the Trust under management agreements to act as the investment advisor (the "Advisor") to the Funds subject to the authority of the Board of Trustees.
+Rational Advisors, Inc. has been retained by the Trust under management agreements to act as the investment advisor to the Funds subject to the authority of the Board of Trustees.
 Management of mutual funds is currently its primary business.
-The Advisor is under common control with Catalyst Capital Advisors LLC and AlphaCentric Advisors LLC, the investment advisers of other funds in the same group of investment companies also known as a "fund complex."
-Information regarding the funds in the Fund Complex can be found at http://intelligentalts.com.
+The Advisor is under common control with Catalyst Capital Advisors LLC, Catalyst International Advisors LLC, and AlphaCentric Advisors LLC, the investment advisers of other funds in the same group of investment companies also known as a "fund complex."
 The Advisor oversees the day-to-day investment decisions for the Fund and continuously reviews, supervises, and administers the Funds' investment program.
-MFund Services, LLC, an affiliate of the Advisor, provides the Funds with certain management, legal administrative and compliance services.
+MFund Services, LLC, an affiliate of the Advisor, provides the Funds with certain management, legal, administrative and compliance services.
 The address of the Advisor is 53 Palmeras St. Suite 601, San Juan, PR 00901.